Key takeaways:

 Non-secretor status plays a role in infectious diseases as well.
 One big advantage of being a non-secretor is resistance to some viruses which cause what is commonly called the ‘stomach flu’.

-- Children who are non-secretors are less likely to have diarrheal diseases.
+- Other studies show that children who are non-secretors are less likely to have diarrheal diseases, in general.
 Some research indicates that just carrying one copy of the non-secretor allele can reduce the risk of diarrheal diseases in children.[ref]

 - H. pylori colonization is lower in non-secretors.[ref]
-H. pylori is a bacteria that resides in the stomach and can cause ulcers and stomach cancers.
+H. pylori is a bacterium that resides in the stomach and can cause ulcers and stomach cancers.

 Vitamin B12 levels in non-secretors: